AMISTAD-lab/AMISTAD-intention-exp1/README.md

 # AMISTAD-exp1

-All the code for our very very cool project :)
+The code and data for our first experiment investigating the survival advantages of intention perception: The Predator's Purpose.